 “Of course, I have a goal to keep growing, but I feel like I’m living (my ideal life).
 I grew my business a lot last year, and I feel proud,” he said.

-Continue or start your journey as a coach with our free coaching course, The Coach’s Toolkit.
+Continue or start your journey as a coach with our free coaching course, The Professional Coaching Blueprint.
 Sign up today and expand your knowledge.